Frequently Asked Questions

 What does the research say about the safety of birth centers?

 Midwives are experts in supporting women through natural childbirth and provide numerous methods to help with coping.
 These methods include but are not limited to positioning, massage, counter-pressure, herbs, hydrotherapy, and strong encouragement.
-As an out-of-hospital facility, we do not offer pain medication or epidurals.
+As an out-of-hospital facility, we only offer Nitrous Oxide inhaled gas for pain relief.
+No other pain medication or epidural anesthesia is available.

 What do you have to help with labor pain?